junior-jl/learning-python/data-structures-and-algorithms/notes.md

 Output: `Welcome to Educative!`

-I made a little modification in the code and it worked as well.
+I made a little modification in the code, and it worked as well.

 ```python
 from stack import Stack